MikeWise2718/markdowndocs/rainmeter/rainmeter.md

 # HwINFO Skin and Plugin
 - The HwINFO Plugin seems to the best way forward, even though I haven't found source code to it.
 - The HWiNFO64 app needs to be installed and running for the HwINFO Rainmeter plugin to work in Rainmeter.
 See Below.
-- Can onfigure with a right click on Skin Windows!!!! (keep forgetting this)
+- Can configure with a right click on Skin Windows!!!! (keep forgetting this)
 - Also the "Shared Memory" app needs to be installed.
 See furthur below.
 - Everything is located in: `C:\Users\mike\Documents\Rainmeter\Skins\HWiNFO\`
 - Demo skin location: `HWiNFO.ini`